VictorMarcolino/golang-struct-to-io-ts/README.md

 ginkgo run -r
 ```

-The test suite covers a variety of cases, including simple types, nested structs, pointer fields, and more complex Go structs with slices and enums.
+The test suite covers a variety of cases, including simple types, nested structs, pointer fields, inlined fields, and more complex Go structs with slices and maps.

 ## Example Tests